 Check Your Ego at the Door

-Please check your ego at the door, it’s likely to get trounced if you don’t; no one cares how much you can lift, we only care how well you can lift it.
-The coaches are there to help you improve now and long into the future.
+Please check your ego at the door, it’s likely to get trounced if you don’t; no one cares how much you can lift, we only care how well you can lift it and if you scaled the workout appropriately.

 Please introduce yourself to all newcomers (or someone you don’t recognize).
 Remember when you were the new guy or gal?
 A friendly introduction goes a long way.
 Plus, they may need to revive your unconscious body later on and “hey dude” is so impersonal.